Vellum is coming to the AI Engineering World's Fair in SF. Come visit our booth and get a live demo!

 While Agentic RAG enables more complex workflows, improves accuracy, and can adapt over time, it comes with trade-offs.
 The more AI involved, the more expensive it gets—each retrieval and generation step means paying for additional tokens.
 More retrieval also adds latency, so while the final output might be more refined than a naive RAG workflow, it could be too slow to be useful.

-On top of that, implementing Agentic RAG isn’t always straightforward—it can quickly become complex, requiring careful planning to justify the added cost and engineering effort.
+Complexity is something to take into account.
+Implementing Agentic RAG isn’t always straightforward—it can quickly become complex, requiring careful planning to justify the added cost and engineering effort.

 When considering whether or not to implement agentic RAG, it is important to carefully consider your use case, objectives, and available resources.
 The example with the knowledge base chatbot might be better suited for a larger company in which many new hires who require different training may be starting each week.
 In that case, it could make sense to invest in engineering resources for this particular project.
 For a smaller company with fewer and less regular new hires, it might just make more sense for an employee to email HR for the training schedule.